parthgod/Movie-Database/README.md

 This is a movies/series database (IMDB clone) made using react.
 The data is fetched from RapidAPI.

-Watch the live demo here: https://movie-database.parthgandhi15.repl.co
+Watch the live demo here: parthmoviedatabase.netlify.app